 Then Jesus said to them, “You will all fall away because of me this night.
 For it is written, ‘I will strike the shepherd, and the sheep of the flock will be scattered.’
 32 But after I am raised up, I will go before you to Galilee.”
 33 Peter answered him, “Though they all fall away because of you, I will never fall away.”
 34 Jesus said to him, “Truly, I tell you, this very night, before the rooster crows, you will deny me three times.”
 35 Peter said to him, “Even if I must die with you, I will not deny you!”
 And all the disciples said the same.
 Matthew 26:31-35 (ESV)

-Peter believed a lie about Jesus’ destiny, and he held on to false beliefs about himself, too.
+Peter believed a lie about Jesus’ destiny, and he held on to false ideas about himself, too.
 He imagined that he was much stronger and more faithful to Jesus than he actually was.
 His confidence was based on trust in his own strength and convictions.
 He was proud and due for a fall, and he was not alone.
 The other disciples said the same thing, but Jesus chose Peter to be an example to us all.

 When Jesus was first taken captive in the Garden of Gethsemane, Peter sprang into action, just as he promised Jesus that he would.
 He took his sword and attacked those who came to arrest Jesus, cutting off the ear of the servant of the high priest.
 Jesus commanded him to put away his sword and healed the wounded man.
 (Matthew 26:52-56)